-A list of some of the birds I have seen or heard from my humble home over the years is impressive but remember it’s about location and keeping an eye and an ear open whenever you pop outside to tidy up your space: Whooper Swan, Bewick’s Swan, Pink Flamingo ;0), Pink-footed Goose, Common Shelduck, Shoveler, Pintail, Wigeon, Goldeneye, Grey Partridge, Great Crested Grebe, Grey Heron, Little and Great White Egret, Kestrel, Peregrine, Merlin, Hobby, Hen Harrier, Common Buzzard (nesting within sight of yarden), Sparrowhawk, Oystercatcher, Ringed and Little Ringed Plover, Grey and Golden Plover, Lapwing, Dunlin, Green and Common Sandpiper, Redshank and Greenshank, Black-tailed Godwit, Curlew, Whimbrel, Woodcock, Common Snipe, Ruff, Pomarine Skua, Mediterranean Gull, Iceland and Glaucous Gull, Little Gull, Kittiwake, Common and Arctic Tern, Black Tern, Cuckoo, Little and Tawny Owl, Long-and Short-eared Owl, Barn Owl, Great Spotted Woodpecker, Skylark, Meadow Pipit, the commoner hirundines, Yellow and Grey Wagtail, Waxwing, Dunnock (nested), Nightingale, Redstart, Wheatear, Stonechat, Whinchat, Redwing, Fieldfare, commer thrushes, Lesser Whitethroat, Whitethroat, Garden Warbler, Blackcap (summer and winter), Sedge, Reed and Grasshopper Warbler, Willow Warbler, Chiffchaff (summer and winter), Goldcrest, Wren (nested), Spotted Flycatcher, Coal, Blue (nested), Great (nested) and long-tailed tit, Nuthatch, Treecreeper, Jay, Jackdaw, Raven, Starling (nested), House Sparrow (nested), Brambling, Lesser Redpoll, Linnet, Siskin, Bullfinch, Reed Bunting and Yellowhammer.
+A list of some of the birds I have seen or heard from my humble home over the years is impressive but remember it’s about location and keeping an eye and an ear open whenever you pop outside to tidy up your space: Whooper Swan, Bewick’s Swan, Pink Flamingo ;0), Canada, Greylag, Pink-footed Goose, Common Shelduck, Shoveler, Pintail, Wigeon, Goldeneye, Grey Partridge, Great Crested Grebe, Grey Heron, Little and Great White Egret, Kestrel, Peregrine, Merlin, Hobby, Hen Harrier, Common Buzzard (nesting within sight of yarden), Sparrowhawk, Oystercatcher, Ringed and Little Ringed Plover, Grey and Golden Plover, Lapwing, Dunlin, Green and Common Sandpiper, Redshank and Greenshank, Black-tailed Godwit, Curlew, Whimbrel, Woodcock, Common Snipe, Ruff, Pomarine Skua, Mediterranean Gull, Iceland and Glaucous Gull, Little Gull, Kittiwake, Common and Arctic Tern, Black Tern, Cuckoo, Little and Tawny Owl, Long-and Short-eared Owl, Barn Owl, Great Spotted Woodpecker, Skylark, Meadow Pipit, the commoner hirundines, Yellow and Grey Wagtail, Waxwing, Dunnock (nested), Nightingale, Redstart, Wheatear, Stonechat, Whinchat, Redwing, Fieldfare, commer thrushes, Lesser Whitethroat, Whitethroat, Garden Warbler, Blackcap (summer and winter), Sedge, Reed and Grasshopper Warbler, Willow Warbler, Chiffchaff (summer and winter), Goldcrest, Wren (nested), Spotted Flycatcher, Coal, Blue (nested), Great (nested) and long-tailed tit, Nuthatch, Treecreeper, Jay, Jackdaw, Raven, Starling (nested), House Sparrow (nested), Brambling, Lesser Redpoll, Linnet, Siskin, Bullfinch, Reed Bunting, Yellowhammer and Ring-necked Parakeet.

 …and finally we have an evil Vietnamese gnome living at the bottom of our ‘yarden’.